 When a ride-sharing app asks you for your location, it’s for a good reason.
 But some apps needlessly request your location for doing menial tasks.
 Here’s how you can stop those apps from tracking your precise location on your iPhone.

-iPhone users who are running iOS 14 and above can stop apps from using their precise location.
+This feature was first introduced with iOS 14 for iPhone, which was released in 2020.
+It can stop apps from using their precise location.
 Instead, apps will know your approximate location and won’t be able to pin you down to a street or a landmark.

 The iPhone already comes with multiple location control features, such as the ability to only allow an app to access your location once.
 This is another tool in Apple’s arsenal.

 There are two ways to access this feature.
 You can toggle it on from the location access prompt (one that you get when an app first asks you to grant location access) or from the Settings app.

 When you get the location access prompt, tap the “Precise” button to enable or disable the Precise Location feature.

 If you’ve already granted an app location permission and you want to change the setting later, open the “Settings” app on your iPhone and go to the “Privacy” section.